 Our lawyers have specialist expertise in dealing with complex judicial and merits review cases.
 This Division also assists clients with making representations to the Minister to exercise his discretion in the public interest, depending on the circumstances of the case.

-The firm acts for corporations both public and private, government instrumentalities, consulates and private individuals in relation to their migration matters and also acts as a consultant to numerous lawyers and migration agents.
+The firm acts for both public and private corporations, government instrumentalities, consulates and private individuals in relation to their migration matters and also frequently assists and works in conjunction with other lawyers and migration agents in complex cases.

-The Immigration Law section is staffed by numerous registered migration agents and lawyers including those with Law Institute Accredited Specialist Solicitors in immigration law.
-One specialist lawyer is the current chairperson of the advisory committee in immigration law of the Specialisation Board of the Law Institute of Victoria whilst another is the a former head of the Refugee Review Tribunal and former a senior magistrate.
+One specialist lawyer is the current chairperson of the advisory committee in immigration law to the Specialisation Board of the Law Institute of Victoria and has been listed in Best Lawyers for immigration law, whilst another lawyer is the former head of the Refugee Review Tribunal and a former senior magistrate.

 Immigration Compliance and Audit Requirements

-FCG Legal’s Migration Group is able to assist business and companies with their compliance with migration laws and procedures, especially regarding the hiring of non-citizen personnel.
+FCG’s Migration Division is able to assist businesses and companies with their compliance with migration laws and procedures, especially regarding the hiring of non-citizen personnel.

-Feel free to contact us whether you are a prospective visa applicant seeking further information as to your options for migration or a practitioner seeking assistance in sophisticated and complex migration law issues.
+Feel free to contact us whether you are a prospective visa applicant seeking further information as to your options for migration, or a migration agent or lawyer seeking assistance with complex migration law issues.

-The practice of our Registered Migration Agents are governed by the MARA Code of Conduct, a copy of which can be found at the following: https://www.mara.gov.au/media/553229/Code_of_Conduct_April_2017.pdf.
+The practice of our Registered Migration Agents is governed by the Code of Conduct prescribed by the Migration Agents Regulations 1998, a copy of which can be found here: Code of Conduct